Myaza-Software/Schema-Validator/README.md

 {
   "type": "https:\/\/symfony.com\/errors\/validation",
   "title": "Validation Failed",
-  "detail": "price.vault.value: This value should be of type string.\nprice.vault.names[0].value: This value should be of type string.\nprice.vault.names[0].createdAt: This is not a valid date.\nprice.value: This value should be of type float.\ndate: This is not a valid date.\ntype: This value should be of type string.", "violations": [
+  "detail": "price.vault.value: This value should be of type string.\nprice.vault.names[0].value: This value should be of type string.\nprice.vault.names[0].createdAt: This is not a valid date.\nprice.value: This value should be of type float.\nuuid: This value should not be blank.\ndate: This is not a valid date.\ntype: This value should be of type string.", "violations": [
     {
       "propertyPath": "price.vault.value",